blair-robot-project/robot2022/README.md

-# frc season 2022
+# FRC season 2022
-The 2022 FRC season code!
+Our code for the FRC 2022 game Rapid React!